kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 Set up your laptop for the exam

 **Review the diagnostic questions again**
-Heading into the final week before the exam, I think its a great place to revisit the diagnostic questions and make sure you have a good understanding for each section of the PDE exam.
+Heading into the final week before the exam, I think it's a great place to revisit the diagnostic questions and make sure you have a good understanding for each section of the PDE exam.

 **Review Guang Xu’s PDE cheat sheet to refresh and solidify your knowledge.**